 \end{itemize} From Corollary \ref{coro:fusion} we have a commutation rule for these operators: \begin{lemma} We have the following equalities of maps from $V_\alpha \otimes V_\beta$,

 \end{lemma} \begin{proof} Consider the map $\End(\vst\otimes V_\gamma) \rightarrow \Hom(V_*\otimes V_\gamma, V_*\otimes V_\gamma)$ given by

-The identities of the lemma are obtain by composing this map with both sides of Equation \eqref{eq:fusion}. \end{proof} The following proposition describes how these operators act on multiplicity modules. \begin{proposition} For any $\alpha,\beta,\gamma\in\C\setminus\Z$ and any $k\in\{-\m,\ldots,\m\}$,
+The identities of the lemma are obtained by composing this map with both sides of Equation \eqref{eq:fusion}. \end{proof} The following proposition describes how these operators act on multiplicity modules. \begin{proposition} For any $\alpha,\beta,\gamma\in\C\setminus\Z$ and any $k\in\{-\m,\ldots,\m\}$,

 \end{proposition} \begin{proof} Let us start with the first equality.
 If $k=-\m$ it is obtained by composing \eqref{eq:assocmixte} with $\Id\otimes\Zv+*\vst*$ where the the factor $\qn{1-\beta}=\qn{\beta+2\m}$ arises from the duality of \eqref{eq:dual_mixte}.
 Now, for any $k=n-\m\in\{-\m,\ldots,\m\}$, we have